USDT/USDT0 DeFi Vaults

 Vault (each constituent is a DeFi vault holding a qualifying terminal-underlying asset)

-Minimum constituents: 3.
+Minimum constituents are 3.

 Eligibility Rule

-Structured form (the rebalancer reads this exact shape):
+The rebalancer reads this exact shape.

 {